pismo-foss/istiops/README.md

 ### Each operation creates or removes items from both the VirtualService and DestinationRule

-1. Clear all traffic rules, except for **master-route** (default), from service api-gateway
+1. Clear all traffic rules, except for **master-route** (default), from service api-domain

-`istiops traffic clear --label-selector app=api-gateway`
+`istiops traffic clear --label-selector app=api-domain`

-2. Send requests with HTTP header `"x-cid: seu_madruga"` to pods with labels `app=api-accounts,build=PR-10`
+2. Send requests with HTTP header `"x-cid: seu_madruga"` to pods with labels `app=api-domain,build=PR-10`

 ```
 $ istiops traffic headers \
     --namespace "default" \
     --hostname "api.domain.io" \
-    --port 8080 \
+    --port 5000 \
-    --label-selector "app=api-accounts" \
+    --label-selector "app=api-domain" \
-    --pod-selector "app=api-accounts,build=PR-10" \
+    --pod-selector "app=api-domain,build=PR-10" \
     --headers "x-cid=seu_madruga" \
 ```

-3. Send 20% of traffic to pods with labels `app=api-gateway,build=PR-10`
+3. Send 20% of traffic to pods with labels `app=api-domain,build=PR-10`

 ```
 $ istiops traffic weight \
     --namespace "default" \
     --hostname "api.domain.io" \
-    --port 8080 \
+    --port 5000 \
-    --label-selector "app=api-accounts" \
+    --label-selector "app=api-domain" \
-    --pod-selector "app=api-accounts,build=PR-10" \
+    --pod-selector "app=api-domain,build=PR-10" \
     --weight 20 \
 ```

 4. Removes all traffic (rollback), headers and percentage, for pods with labels: app=api-gateway,version:1.0.0

-`istiops traffic rollback --label-selector --pod-selector app=api-gateway,version:1.0.0`
+`istiops traffic rollback --label-selector --pod-selector app=api-domain,version:1.0.0`

 ## Importing as a package

-You can assemble `istiops` as interface for your own Golang code, to do it you just have to instanciate the needed struct-dependencies and call the interface directly.
+You can assemble `istiops` as interface for your own Golang code, to do it you just have to initialize the needed struct-dependencies and call the interface directly.
 You can see examples at `./examples`